-If we invested the same way today as we did two years ago (let alone two decades ago), the leaks in our bucket would be draining us dry.
+If we invested today in the same way we did two years ago (let alone two decades ago), the leaks in our bucket would be draining us dry.

-At the very least, we must revisit our budgeting and investment strategy once each year.
-Don’t just rebalance and move on, though.
+At the very least, we must revisit our budgeting and investing strategy once each year.
+Don’t just rebalance and move on.
 Look for leaks.
-Where is money leaking that it shouldn’t be?
+Where is money leaking?
 How can you fix it?
-What’s not working like you thought it would?
+What’s not working as well as you thought it would?

-Finding a small leak early on is an easy fix.
+Fixing a small leak early on is easy.
 Refilling your trough when it’s gone dry is not.

 While you’re at it, make sure your money is where it will be treated best.
 The failure to do this is the second major mistake most investors make.

 They fail to look at their wealth through the lens of the tax code.

 If you have assets that produce a lot of income, move your “buy and pray” stocks to a taxable account and save your IRA for your income producers.
 If you’ve got a college fund for a kid or grandkid… make sure it’s in a 529 plan.
 Don’t lock your money into a lousy-paying certificate of deposit when a tax-free municipal bond may earn you a whole bunch more without much extra risk.

 There are dozens of ways your tax strategy can drain you dry.
 Fortunately, most leaks are easy to fix.